geopandas/geopandas/doc/source/community/contributing.rst

 `Flake8 <http://flake8.pycqa.org/en/latest/>`_ to ensure a consistent code format throughout the project.

-Continuous Integration (Travis CI) will run those tools and report any stylistic errors in your code.
+Continuous Integration (GitHub Actions) will run those tools and report any stylistic errors in your code.
 Therefore, it is helpful before submitting code to run the check yourself::